astropy/photutils/docs/photutils/segmentation.rst

 Photometric Errors
 ^^^^^^^^^^^^^^^^^^

-With `~photutils.segmentation.segment_properties` we can use the background-only error image and an effective gain to estimate the error in the photometry.
-Like the aperture photometry :ref:`error_estimation`, the `~photutils.segmentation.segment_properties` ``error`` keyword can either specify the total error array (i.e., it includes Poisson noise due to individual sources or such noise is irrelevant) or it can specify the background-only noise.
+With :func:`~photutils.segmentation.segment_properties` we can use the background-only error image and an effective gain to estimate the error in the photometry.
+Like the aperture photometry :ref:`error_estimation`, the :func:`~photutils.segmentation.segment_properties` ``error`` keyword can either specify the total error array (i.e., it includes Poisson noise due to individual sources or such noise is irrelevant) or it can specify the background-only noise.
 In the later case, we can specify the ``effective_gain``, which is the ratio of counts (electrons or photons) to the units of the data, to explicitly include Poisson noise